Speed-ball: Description

 A hollow ball in latex revolves around a metallic mast (1,70m high) which is linked by a nylon thread (fishing thread type) of 1,70m length.
 The thread is knotted to the mast by a loop or a plastic ring freely revolving around a reel.
 The mast is fixed in a base from 40 kg to 90 kg.
-The ball is elliptic and is hit with a rigid plastic racquet with a small handle and a strings around 25 cm of diameter.
+The ball is elliptic and is hit with a rigid plastic racquet with a small handle and strings around 25 cm diameter.
 The speed-ball court is about 6x4 m. for the single match and 8x6 m. for the doubles.

 Rules for speed-ball

 Speed-ball is played alone (super-solo), with two players (single match), or with four players (double match or relay).

 Super-solo

 In Super-solo, the aim is to hit the ball a maximum times in one minute.
 At first with the right hand, then a minute again with the left hand, then with two racquets in fore-hand only, then with two racquets in back-hand only.
 The number of hits of each movement is added to make the final score of the solo.

 The duration of one movement is 30 seconds for the players under 14 years old and one minute for older players.
 A break of 30 seconds for all classes is granted behind each movement.

 The best players can do up to 160 hits in one minute.

-The current men's world record is 621 hits, set by Egypt's Mohammed Nagy Elagroudy in the 31st world championship in France (2019), while the women's record of 539 hits set by Egyptian Noha AbouZeid in the 26th world championship In Kuwait.
+The current men's world record is 621 hits, set by Egypt's Mohammed Nagy Elagroudy in the 31st world championship in France (2019), while the women's record of 539 hits set by Egyptian Noha AbouZeid in the 26th world championship in Kuwait.